MuhammadZihni/sorpiart-teamEfyp/README.md

 1. open terminal
 2. `sudo apt install sox`

+## Setup
+To start off, we will need to install a list of modules on our Raspberry Pi.
+We will install all these modules using the terminal.
+1. **sox library**. <br />
+    - `sudo apt install sox`

 ## To use Twitter Bot to upload images and captions automatically
 In order for the Twitter Bot to work, here are a few things that you need:
     - twython module